 Generous Free Plan: RingCentral’s free plan may be video-only, but it lets you hold meetings with up to 100 participants for 24 hours at a time.
 It offers many free features that Zoom doesn’t, including closed captioning, HIPAA compliance, and co-annotation on a shared screen.
 It also comes with 10 hours of cloud recording that you can save in the cloud for up to seven days, making it one of the most valuable free conference call plans available.

 Where RingCentral Needs Improvement

-Limited Entry-Level Plans: While some conference call software, like Zoom, comes with some extras even on the cheapest plans, RingCentral’s Essentials plan is pretty basic.
+Limited Entry-Level Plans: While some conference call software, like Zoom, comes with some extras even on the cheapest plans, RingCentral’s Core plan is pretty basic.
 It allows you to host calls by phone with up to 20 people, has voicemail and messaging, and gives you call log reports, but for around $20 per month, you’re paying more than you would with Zoom for less than what Zoom offers.